 A doctor’s profession is a very demanding one.
 It is therefore difficult to meet each patient with the same care and concern.
 Yet on the other side the patient expects full and undivided attention.
 Many doctors weave magic by their pleasant ways and talk.
 It soothes the heart of the patient and cheers him up.
+It is therefore important for a doctor to understand how critical it is to know how he or she should communicate.

 A patient usually comes to the doctor in a complicated frame of mind.
 He has his discomfort to take care of.
 Then there are anxieties to confront.
 Above all, the possible causes of the disease, the diagnosis and even prognosis administered by friends and relatives weigh him down.
 It is in such normal contexts that a patient comes to see a doctor.